saltstack/salt-get-started/system/data.md

 Grains are gathered automatically when the minion starts and are refreshed periodically or by using a remote execution command.

 So what can you do with grains?
-You can gather inventory using the grains execution module, which lets you list all grains, find systems with a specific grain value, and so on.
+You can gather an inventory using the grains execution module, which lets you list all grains, find systems with a specific grain value, and so on.

 Grains are also an integral part of the targeting system.
-Grains are used to target salt states and Salt pillar data, which leads us directly to the next minion data subsystem: Salt pillar.
+Grains are used to target Salt states and Salt pillar data, which leads us directly to the next minion data subsystem: Salt pillar.

 ## Salt Pillar